opticgroup/icmesh/README.md

 - **Holy Jim** 🔥 to the **Flying Field** 🛩️ with the **Cabins** 🛖 as a long term goal

 ### **Phase 3:** Connect surrounding canyons and communities 🏞️
-- Goal:  Find and promote stakeholders in other canyons that can extend the TCMESH to the following canyons:
+- Goal:  Find and promote stakeholders in other canyons that can extend the ICMESH to the following canyons:
 - **Modjeska Canyon**, **Silverado Canyon**, **Williams Canyon**, **Black Star Canyon**

 ![Future Proposed Locations](images/future-network.png)